 On the mindful spiritual path, sometimes it's difficult to know where to begin, but you can always begin right where you are.
-Here are a few resources to get you thinking & practicing—they include books & podcasts, full of essays, prayers, sermons (what?!) & interviews that many thousands have found inspiring, encouraging—maybe even enlightening.
-Feel free to drop a line through the Contact page & let us know what's been helpful or interesting, & what questions you're sitting with...
+Here are a few resources to get you thinking & practicing—they include books & podcasts, full of essays, prayers, sermons (?!) & interviews that many have found inspiring, encouraging—maybe even enlightening.
+Feel free to drop a line through the Contact page & let me know what's been helpful or interesting, & what questions

 Nonviolent Communication, by Marshall Rosenberg

 A clear, straightforward introduction to listening and speaking without aggression by learning to empathize with ourselves and others, identifying feelings and the needs that underlie them.

 A wonderful and simple introduction to the concept, the purpose, and the most basic instructions of silent (mindfulness/awareness) meditation from a renowned American Buddhist teacher.
 The subtitle is, "A Practical Guide to Making Friends with Your Mind."

 Venite, a Book of Daily Prayer, by Robert Benson

 A fresh & inclusive condensed version of the Book of Common Prayer, designed for daily home use by everyday Christians.
 Includes beautiful translations of all the Psalms, & key teachings from the Gospels.

 A thorough & inclusive collection of excerpts from sacred texts of all the world's religions, from recorded matter from the oral traditions of shamanic cultures to the best-known passages of Hebrew & Christian scriptures, with almost no commentary.
 The result is a fresh glimpse into both familiar & unfamiliar readings, & the chance to make up your own mind about the content.

 The Seeker's Guide, by Elizabeth Lesser